 Toronto’s WordPress community is growing strong.
 WordCamp is a great opportunity to get together to share ideas and celebrate all that WordPress is.

-What is your favourite WordPress theme or plugin, and why?
+What is your favourite plugin or theme, and why?